zazuko/trifid/README.md

 You can use the following environment variables:

-- `TRIFID_CONFIG`: the configuration file to use (default value: `instances/docker-sparql/config.yaml`, which enable the following environment variables)
+- `TRIFID_CONFIG`: the configuration file to use (default value: [`instances/docker-sparql/config.yaml`](./packages/trifid/instances/docker-sparql/config.yaml), which enable the following environment variables)
 - `SPARQL_ENDPOINT_URL`: the SPARQL endpoint URL to use
 - `DATASET_BASE_URL`: the base URL to use to enable rewriting
 - `SPARQL_USER`: the user to use to authenticate against the SPARQL endpoint
 - `SPARQL_PASSWORD`: the password to use to authenticate against the SPARQL endpoint

+If you want to use a file that contains your triples instead of a SPARQL endpoint, you can set `TRIFID_CONFIG` to [`instances/docker-fetch/config.yaml`](./packages/trifid/instances/docker-fetch/config.yaml), and you will be able to use the following environment variables to configure your instance:

+- `FETCH_HANDLER_FILE`: the file to use to fetch the data (default value: `https://raw.githubusercontent.com/zazuko/tbbt-ld/master/dist/tbbt.nt`)
+- `FETCH_HANDLER_FILE_TYPE`: the type of the file to use to fetch the data (default value: `application/n-triples`)
+- `DATASET_BASE_URL`: the base URL to use to enable rewriting

 #### Custom build